-Remembering Aloha United Way in your will or estate plans will provide critical, ongoing support to our poverty-fighting initiatives.
-Your legacy gift will help struggling Hawai‘i residents create brighter futures for themselves and their families for generations to come.
-What better legacy could you leave than that?
+Remembering Aloha United Way in your will or estate plans will provide critical, ongoing support for AUW initiatives such as the 211 Statewide Helpline, Safety Net, and the ALICE Initiative.
+Your legacy gift will help struggling Hawaii residents create bright futures for themselves and their families for generations to come.

 Gifts of life insurance provide a convenient and affordable way for you to make a substantial future gift with a modest contribution while also reducing your income taxes.
 When you make Aloha United Way the owner and irrevocable beneficiary of a life insurance policy, you may enjoy tax benefits, including charitable income tax deductions for any premiums that you may pay in the future.

 When you donate stock to Aloha United Way, you avoid paying the capital gains tax incurred if you sold the stock.
 You are also eligible to deduct the full fair-market value of the stock you donated from your income taxes, up to the amount allowed by the IRS.
 Securities and mutual funds that have increased in value and have been held for more than one year are one of the most popular assets to use.

 If you would like to benefit from rates that are usually higher than CDs and money market accounts, a charitable gift annuity is an excellent gift option, especially if you are over 60 years old.
 Receive annuity payments for life, with the remainder of the gift benefiting the community through Aloha United Way.
 The projected amount of the gift is tax-deductible.
 If you are still employed, you may wish to consider a deferred payment charitable gift annuity and select a future payment date.